 The Industrial Manslaughter Amendment Act focuses on employers and 'senior officers'.
-For corporations, these officers include any executive who "makes, or takes part in making, decisions affecting all, or a substantial part, of the functions of the entity" (Australian Capital Territory, 2003).
+For corporations, these officers include individuals any executive who "makes, or takes part in making, decisions affecting all, or a substantial part, of the functions of the entity" (Australian Capital Territory, 2003).
 Senior officers also include people in entities who would have an executive role if the entity were a corporation.
-Senior officers in government entities are defined to include Ministers, those who perform the functions of Chief Executive Officer and "a person occupying an executive position (however described) in relation to the government or government entity who makes, or takes part in making, decisions affecting all, or a substantial part, of the functions of the government or government or government entity".
-It was argued that the "Government wants to ensure all employers take their responsibilities to prevent workplace deaths very seriously, regardless of whether that employer is a union, a club, a community organization, a corporation or a natural person.
-And we are making sure that we will have to meet our own standards - Ministers and senior Government officials could also be prosecuted under the new laws" (Australian Capital Territories, 2003a).
+This role is defined to include people in government agencies.
+Senior officers in government entities are defined to include Ministers, those who perform the functions of Chief Executive Officer and "a person occupying an executive position (however described) in relation to the government or government entity who makes, or takes part in making, decisions affecting all, or a substantial part, of the functions of the government or government entity".
 Under the ACT legislation, an employer or a senior officer commits the criminal offence of industrial manslaughter if a worker dies or is injured in the course of employment and later dies and the employer or senior officer causes the death of the worker and the employer or senior officer is reckless about causing serious harm to the worker or negligent about causing the death of the worker.
 Although the Act is relatively wide ranging, it avoids any transitive liability.
 In other words, senior officers cannot be convicted for the negligent or reckless actions of others.

+It can be argued that the title of the amendments is misleading.
+As mentioned above, the intention was to bring together legislation in this area so that it covered many different organizations and not simply corporations.
+It covers both industrial workplace fatalities but also those that occur in government entities.
+It was argued that the "Government wants to ensure all employers take their responsibilities to prevent workplace deaths very seriously, regardless of whether that employer is a union, a club, a community organization, a corporation or a natural person.
+And we are making sure that we will have to meet our own standards - Ministers and senior Government officials could also be prosecuted under the new laws" (Australian Capital Territories, 2003a).

-However, the Act left several issues to the interpretation of the courts.
+The Act left a number of issues to the interpretation of the courts.
 In particular, it did not specify the types of conduct or omission that needed to be proven before an employer or senior officer could be deemed reckless or negligent under the amendment.
 Similarly, like many of the existing legislative provisions, it did not clarify the nature of the necessary causal relationship between their conduct and the death of the worker.
 This is significant given that it can be difficult to determine whether an employer or senior officer's role in establishing a corporate safety-culture might have directly led to a fatality.
 The Industrial Manslaughter Amendment Act was extremely controversial.
 Many argued that it was unnecessary, the provisions did little more than gather together existing clauses from other areas of the Territory's Health and Safety legislation.
 For example, Stuart Henry, a Member of the House of Representatives, criticized the Industrial Manslaughter Amendment Act when supporting Federal legislation in this area: